Bridal & Engagement

 In 2017, the CJA expanded its role again, when Jewellers Vigilance Canada (JVC) combined with the Canadian Jewellers Association under the CJA umbrella.

-In 2018, the Canadian Jewellers Association celebrates its 100th anniversary – read this timeline assembled with the generous assistance of Jewellery Business magazine.
+In 2018, the Canadian Jewellers Association celebrated its 100th anniversary – read this timeline assembled with the generous assistance of Jewellery Business magazine.

 The published objectives of the association were: